tuva-health/data_profiling/README.md

         - output_database - database where output of this project should be written.
         We suggest using the Tuva database but any database will work.
         - output_schema - name of the schema where output of this project should be written
+        - terminology_schema - name of the schema where output of this project should be written
 4. Review [sources.yml](models/sources.yml).
 The table names listed are the same as in the Tuva data model (linked above).
 If you decided to rename these tables:
     - Update table names in sources.yml
 5. Execute `dbt build` to load seed files, run models, and perform tests.